Dara Brown

-Dara Brown is a news anchor and senior producer for MSNBC.com.
+Dara Brown was a news anchor and senior producer for MSNBC.com.
 In 2006, she became an alternating host of Early Today on NBC and First Look on MSNBC.
+She is currently a news anchor for NEWS12 New Jersey.

 Biography

 Born Dara Evans Brown, she is the daughter of Karen (née Peterson) and David E. Brown.
 Dara has a son named Hayden, and a daughter named Victoria.
 As a child, Brown starred as the title character in the first national tour of the musical Annie.
 Brown graduated in 1983 from Wall High School in Wall Township, New Jersey.
 She is a graduate of New York University.

 In 1999, she married Matthew Schmid in a Lutheran ceremony in Manasquan, New Jersey.
 The pair divorced in 2014.